Skip to main content

 Complex Sales: How Solution Category affects Organisational Structure

-One of the critical questions that every expansion-phase B2B focused company needs to consider is “what’s the most appropriate Sales and Business Development organisation structure for our product or service offering”?
-There is no single perfect answer to this - but the ...
+One of the critical questions that every expansion-phase B2B focused company needs to consider is “what’s the most ...

 Complex sales challenges: balancing capability and reputation